 For Netflix, there are three main goals of color management.
 The first is to ensure a predictable and repeatable way to view images and convert between different color spaces, based on a variety of capture devices and display types.
 This ensures that creative intent is maintained throughout production and post processes.
 The second is to ensure all color decisions and VFX work are done in a scene-referred color space, in order to maximize creative flexibility in post, and third, to ensure that our picture archival masters are of high quality and future proof.

-A tech blog post ("Protecting a Story’s Future with History and Science") was written by members of the Netflix Creative Technologies team in order to give some historical and scientific context around what Netflix means by color management, some tips on how to achieve it, and how it protects the Netflix archive for the future.
+A tech blog post was recently written by members of Creative Technologies in order to give some historical and scientific context around what we mean by color management, some tips on how to achieve it, and how it helps enable certain archival assets to be generated.

 A color pipeline represents the essential color space definitions, transforms, and deliverables for a project.
 This usually requires knowledge of the source(s), working, and final delivery color spaces to ensure that all points in a color pipeline are aligned.
 This must be defined in coordination with all departments responsible for viewing, sending, and receiving images on a production.